nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     - **Dragoon's Honor**
   - Pierre - Allocate Elements
     - Level 1
-      - Turn Yellow
+      - TurnYellow
       - Revive
 - Grab the Silver Pendant on wall, just mash and don't think about it.

 ### Bulbs (168/10)

-- Pierre (Target Bulb) - Get to Level 1 - Turn Yellow Serge
+- Pierre (Target Bulb) - Get to Level 1 - TurnYellow Serge
 - Serge (Target Bulb) - 2 / 3 / 2 (if the bulbs haven't attacked yet) or 2 / 2 / 3
 - Kid (Target Bulb) - 1 / 1 / 2 / 3
 - Serge and Kid (Target Remaining Bulbs) - 2 / 2 / 3